Sankalp-Space/Growthgear-Assignment/README.md

 📌 Features

-✅ /query - Accepts natural language queries and returns pseudo-SQL.✅ /explain - Returns a breakdown of how the query is processed.✅ /validate - Checks if the query is feasible before execution.✅ Basic AI Simulation - Converts text-based queries into structured SQL-like statements.✅ Error Handling - Returns proper responses for invalid queries.✅ API Key Security - Ensures only authorized users can access the API.
+✅ /query - Accepts natural language queries and returns pseudo-SQL.
+✅ /explain - Returns a breakdown of how the query is processed .✅ /validate - Checks if the query is feasible before execution.
+✅ Basic AI Simulation - Converts text-based queries into structured SQL-like statements.
+✅ Error Handling - Returns proper responses for invalid queries.
+✅ API Key Security - Ensures only authorized users can access the API.

 📂 Project Structure